metio/terraform-provider-k8s/docs/data-sources/external_secrets_io_external_secret_v1beta1_manifest.md

 Optional:

-- `extract` (Attributes) Used to extract multiple key/value pairs from one secret Note: Extract does not support sourceRef.Generator or sourceRef.GeneratorRef. (see [below for nested schema](#nestedatt--spec--data_from--extract))
+- `extract` (Attributes) Used to extract multiple key/value pairs from one secretNote: Extract does not support sourceRef.Generator or sourceRef.GeneratorRef. (see [below for nested schema](#nestedatt--spec--data_from--extract))
-- `find` (Attributes) Used to find secrets based on tags or regular expressions Note: Find does not support sourceRef.Generator or sourceRef.GeneratorRef. (see [below for nested schema](#nestedatt--spec--data_from--find))
+- `find` (Attributes) Used to find secrets based on tags or regular expressionsNote: Find does not support sourceRef.Generator or sourceRef.GeneratorRef. (see [below for nested schema](#nestedatt--spec--data_from--find))
-- `rewrite` (Attributes List) Used to rewrite secret Keys after getting them from the secret Provider Multiple Rewrite operations can be provided.
+- `rewrite` (Attributes List) Used to rewrite secret Keys after getting them from the secret ProviderMultiple Rewrite operations can be provided.
 They are applied in a layered order (first to last) (see [below for nested schema](#nestedatt--spec--data_from--rewrite))
-- `source_ref` (Attributes) SourceRef points to a store or generator which contains secret values ready to use.
-Use this in combination with Extract or Find pull values out of a specific SecretStore.
-When sourceRef points to a generator Extract or Find is not supported.
-The generator returns a static map of values (see [below for nested schema](#nestedatt--spec--data_from--source_ref))
+- `source_ref` (Attributes) SourceRef points to a store or generatorwhich contains secret values ready to use.Use this in combination with Extract or Find pull values out ofa specific SecretStore.When sourceRef points to a generator Extract or Find is not supported.The generator returns a static map of values (see [below for nested schema](#nestedatt--spec--data_from--source_ref))

 <a id="nestedatt--spec--data_from--extract"></a>
 ### Nested Schema for `spec.data_from.extract`